 The blade path includes impulse elements (either Curtis, Rateau or both) and groups of reaction blading, the exact combination for each turbine being determined by the steam conditions and capacity required.
 The exact blade arrangement and the number of stages or rows of each type are given on the Title Page.
-Steam is admitted through the main nozzles and passes through the high pressure section of blading to the extraction zone where a part is led out of the cylinder to supply the extraction system.
-The remainder, which is not used in the extraction system, passes through the low pressure section of blading and exhausts into the condenser.
+Steam is admitted through the main nozzles and passes through the high pressure section of blading to the first extraction zone where a part is led out of the cylinder to supply this extraction system.
+The remainder, which is not used in the first extraction system, passes through the intermediate pressure section of blading to the second extraction zone where a part is led out to supply the second extraction system.
+The remainder of the steam which is not used in the second extraction system passes through the low pressure section of blading and exhausts into the condenser.